-Depending on the degree of aggression we observe once we return home from the vet, sometimes a little quarantine is in order.
-We've never experienced anything verging on physical harm, but it's very stressful for both cats.
-So a time-out can be very beneficial.
-Our home office is a perfect place for this.
-We keep one of the litter boxes in there, a scratching post, and some toys.
-We'll make sure to bring food, water, and a familiar smelling blanket in the room too.
-There is some comfy furniture for napping on, windows with a view, and often some nice sun puddles.
+Depending upon the degree of aggression observed once we return home from the vet, sometimes a quarantine is in order.
+We've never experienced anything verging on physical harm, but it's extremely stressful for all involved.
+In this situation, a time-out can be very beneficial.
+Our home office is a perfect place for a quarantine.
+It's a kitty-comfortable room with a litter box, food and water, plenty of windows, and a place to scratch, nap, and play.
+Most important, it has a door.

 3. Room Swapping

 When it's necessary to separate cats for an extended period of time, like a day or two, a controlled room swap can be very helpful.
-After Katie's dental surgery, Waffles spent a few days in our office, separated from Katie.
-Once it looked like Katie was feeling up to it, Glogirly put Katie in the office for a couple of hours while Waffles could explore where Katie had been spending her time to help him become acquainted with her smell again.
-Once Waffles was done investigating, Glogirly swapped them back.
+After Katie's surgery, Waffles spent a few days in our office, separated from Katie.
+Once it looked like Katie was feeling up to it, Glogirly put Katie in the office for a couple of hours while Waffles could explore where Katie had been spending her time.
+This helped him become acquainted with her smell again.
+Once Waffles was done investigating, Glogirly swithed them back.

 4. FELIWAY® MultiCat Diffuser